4.1 Thesis success with Wihi

 Create task button in Wihi

 Clicking the button opens up the Create task form.
-Enter a name and description for the task and its start and end dates (Figure 3).
+Enter a name and description for the task and its start and end dates (Figure 5).
 Finally, click the ‘Send’ button to send the task.
-Your tutor can see the tasks you have created and comment on them using the ‘Comments’ function.
+Your supervisor can see and follow up the tasks.

 You can create several tasks for the same thesis phase.
-If a task is actually part of the next phase, you can continue to complete tasks even if the thesis tutor approves the phase you are in.
+If a task is actually part of the next phase, you can continue it even if the supervisor approves the phase you are in.

 Creating a task in Wihi

-After creating a task, you can begin and edit the task, as well as skip or delete it if necessary (figure 4).
+After creating a task, you can begin and edit the task, as well as skip or delete it if necessary (Figure 6).

 Beginning, skipping, and editing a task

-Once you have completed the task, you can submit it to your thesis tutor by clicking the ‘Submit an answer’ button (figure 5).
-The task is considered complete only after the thesis tutor has approved it.
+Once you have completed the task, you can submit it to your supervisor by clicking the ‘Submit an answer‘ button (figure 7).
+The task is considered complete only after the supervisor has approved it.

 Submitting a task